Grounds has replaced tens of thousands of square-feet of turf with mulch, utilizing underused spaces such as boulevards.

 The College has been systematically retrofitting and replacing conventional toilets with dual-flush fixtures, such as this one in Norton-Clark III residence hall.

-- Ralph Cornell Society of Native Landscapers This new student club planted four areas on campus with native plant specimens.
-The group aims to emphasize drought-resistant and native Southern California plants around campus.
+- Ralph Cornell Society of Native Landscapers This student club seeks to promote drought-resistant and native Southern California plants around campus, replacing water-thirsty landscaping with native plants.

 - Drought-tolerant plantings The College's Grounds Department has been systematically increasing the variety and extent of drought-tolerant landscaping choices on campus, including reduced water-using grass blends for turf.